-The Air Force is a military organization that has been around since 1907.
-It is the youngest of the four branches of our U.S. Armed Forces, and it’s also one of the smallest, with just over 300 thousand personnel on active duty in 2015.
-Requirements for joining the Air Force are some pretty strict guidelines for those who want to serve in this branch of our military forces, but they’re not as difficult as you might think!
+The Air Force is a military organization founded in 1907.
+It is the newest and smallest of the four branches of the United States Armed Forces, with slightly more than 300,000 active-duty soldiers in 2015.
+The Air Force has some strict rules for people who want to serve in this branch of the military, but they aren’t as difficult as you might think!

-Joining the Air Force has specific requirements.
-There are many factors that joining the Air Force Enrollment Requirements, including Air Force age eligibility, Air Force education requirements, Air Force enlistment options, and Air force medical qualifications.
-You will need to be a United States citizen or national for at least 3 years before you can apply with the Airforce.
-If you have any physical disabilities or medical conditions which may affect your ability to complete an initial active duty service obligation of 10 years, please contact the recruiting office prior to applying for enlistment.
+There are specific requirements for joining the Air Force.
+Air Force age eligibility, Air Force education requirements, Air Force enlistment options, and Air Force medical qualifications are just a few of the factors that go into joining the Air Force Enrollment Requirements.
+Before you can apply for the Air Force, you must have been a US citizen or national for at least three years.
+Please contact the recruiting office before applying for enlistment if you have any physical disabilities or medical conditions that may affect your ability to complete an initial active duty service obligation of ten years.

 What Is the US Air Force?